 Resignation Letter Examples Due to Health Issues

 When you need to leave your job due to health issues, you may choose to let your employer know the reason for your resignation letter.
-What information, and how much you share, is entirely personal.
+How much information you share is entirely personal.
 Some employees are comfortable discussing personal information with their managers, especially if they have a friendly relationship.
 Others maintain a professional distance and don’t wish to disclose private circumstances at work.

-You are not obligated to provide the organization with a reason when you resign.
+You are not obligated to provide a reason when you resign.
 If you prefer to keep your health issues confidential, it's acceptable to write a simple note stating that you are leaving and informing your employer of your last day of work.
-If you prefer to share some of the details, you can inform your employer that you are resigning because of your health, and provide as much information as you are comfortable with.
-You should try to allow the standard two weeks notice when possible, although you may be unable to give notice if your situation dictates.
+If you prefer to share some of the details, you can inform your employer that you are resigning because of your health and provide as much or as little information as you are comfortable with.
+You should try to provide notice two weeks in advance when possible, although you may be unable to give notice if your situation dictates.

-Your resignation letter can be sent by email or as a business letter.
-In an email, your subject should be clear and concise: Resignation - Firstname Lastname.
-A business letter would begin with your contact information, followed by the date and the manager’s contact information.
+Your resignation letter can be submitted by email or as a business letter.
+In an email, your subject should be clear and concise: Resignation—Firstname Lastname.
+A business letter should begin with your contact information, followed by the date and the manager’s contact information.
+Some other tips:

 - Begin your letter with a salutation: Dear Mr./Ms. Lastname, or Dear Firstname, depending on your relationship and the formality of your office.